KevJohBer/The-Coffee-Spot/README.md

 The coffee spot favors brown color to remind users of coffee.
 The website does not focus a whole lot on images but uses different shades of brown to separate sections on the pages.
 The admin does have the ability to set images to the products on creation.

 ### Typography

+The coffee shop uses the bootstrap logo fonts, other than that it does not use any custom fonts.

 ### Imagery